ianmichels/marketo-measure-learn.en/help/marketo-measure-discover/build-a-full-funnel-report-pt3.md

 ---
 # Discover Funnel Reporting

-This video will walk through a top of funnel report which in turn will show you if, Marketo Measure is tracking, whether you are generating leads, and if your Channel set up has been done correctly.
+This video provides a walkthrough of a top-of-funnel report, which shows you if Marketo Measure is tracking, whether you are generating leads, and if your Channel is correctly set up.

 >[!VIDEO](https://video.tv.adobe.com/v/3424434/?learn=on){transcript=true}